 Our future success depends to a substantial degree on our ability to retain and attract qualified personnel to conduct our investment management business.
-The market for qualified portfolio managers is extremely competitive and has grown more so in recent periods as the investment management industry has experienced growth.
+The market for qualified portfolio managers is extremely competitive as the investment management industry has experienced growth.
 We anticipate that it will be necessary for us to add portfolio managers and investment analysts as we further diversify our investment products and strategies and operate on an independent basis.
 There can be no assurance, however, that we will be successful in our efforts to recruit and retain the required personnel.
 The loss of key management professionals or the inability to recruit and retain sufficient portfolio managers and marketing personnel could have a material adverse effect on our business.